mozilla/node-janus/README.md

 ### Firefox
 #### Minimal Version
-You need at least Firefox 33 ([Firefox Beta](http://beta.mozilla.org)) for SPDY proxy support.
+You need at least Firefox 33 for SPDY proxy support.

 #### Self-Signed Certificates
-When using self-signed certificates, you need to add it to Firefox first.
-To do this, use Firefox to call the proxy via its host-port combination.
+When using a self-signed certificate, you need to add it to Firefox first.
+To do this, use Firefox to open the proxy via its host-port combination.

     https://<proxy.host>:<proxy.port>/